 Feature bullets with too few characters, like the too hard bed, leave potential buyers dissatisfied.
-Yet feature bullets with too many characters, like the too soft bed, turn potential buyers away.
+At the same time, feature bullets with too many characters, like the too-soft bed, turn potential buyers away.
 So when writing your Amazon product listings, how can you find the happy medium (the baby bear bed, if you will) that makes your buyers lie down, pull up the covers, and stay a while?

 The What and Where of Amazon Feature Bullets

 Always check your category’s style guide in Seller Central before you begin to optimize Amazon listings.
 Most categories allow five feature bullets, and the majority are permitted up to 500 characters per bullet.
 However, just because you're allowed up to 500 characters per bullet doesn't mean you SHOULD maximize that space.

 It’s important to consider where your bullet points will appear and when customers will see them.
 When it comes to Amazon, the browser’s device dictates their placement.
 If shoppers are on desktops or laptops, the feature bullets are right beneath the title.
 However, if you’re on mobile (which more and more customers are), the bullets appear below the product description.

 Why does placement matter?
 Many Amazon sellers used to assume that the bullets were the only text most customers would see.
 And as a result, they’d shove as much information as possible into the bullets.
 But with this mobile role reversal, that’s simply not the case.
 So make sure your strategy stacks up.

 No matter their placement, feature bullets are integral to your Amazon success.
 Why?
 Not only do bullets present information about your product in pleasing chunks (this is what buyers are looking for!), they are also essential for keyword indexing.
 Indexing in your feature bullets is key (pun intended) to your listing’s visibility within Amazon.
 The more pertinent keywords you include in your listing, including in your feature bullets, the more likely your product listings will get in front of eager customers.